reshinto/mvp_playlist/README.md

 3. Play saved playlist or songs on any computer (as long as the chrome extension is installed)

 ## Technologies used
+* Frontend: React, Redux,
-* React, Redux, Express, PostgreSQL
+* Backend: Express, PostgreSQL

 ## How to use
 1. Option 1